 MacKillop Catholic College opened in 2016 with Prep to Year 3 and is growing by one year level each year.
 Secondary schooling began at MacKillop Catholic College in 2020 with Year 7.
 The College will reach its full Prep to Year 12 status in 2025.

-Applications for enrolment are currently being taken for Prep to Year 8 in 2021, and Prep to Year 9 in 2022.
+Applications for enrolment are currently being taken for Prep to Year 10 in 2023.

 Applications are generally taken in Term 1 of the year preceding enrolment and interviews held in Term 2.
 However, enrolment enquiries and applications are welcome at any time throughout the year.